-- Chapters 2 and 3 provide the motivation, background and related work for the interoperable solutions in the IoT domain. - Chapter 4 describes the datatype mapping approach that is adopted for SEMIoTICS, the semantic ontologies and the Thing Descriptions of the different types of smart objects in SEMIoTICS. - Chapter 5 defines the implementation of the concrete semantic interoperability mechanism and the structure of Adaptor Nodes that are developed for the SEMIOTICS requirements. - Chapter 6 provides the integration of the SEMIoTICS framework with other IoT external platforms (FIWARE, MindSphere, openHAB). - Chapter 7 details the verification mechanisms that ensure the end-to-end interoperability and the final definition of semantic interoperability Patterns. - Chapter 8 outlines the final development of semantic interoperability/validation mechanisms. - Chapter 9 presents specific scenarios of the use of semantic interoperability mechanisms in each of the SEMIOTICS Use Cases. - Chapter 10 refers to the initial validation approach (verification and guarantee) of the semantic interoperability features and the fulfilment of the SEMIOTICS's objectives and architectural requirements. - Finally, Chapter 11 provides the concluding remarks.
+- Chapters 2 and 3 provide the motivation, background and related work for the interoperable solutions in the IoT domain. - Chapter 4 describes the datatype mapping approach that is adopted for SEMIoTICS and the semantic ontologies. - Chapter 5 defines the implementation of the concrete semantic interoperability mechanism. - Chapter 6 provides the interfaces for integrating with the SEMIoTICS framework and sketches the first steps towards the integration/interplay with the FIWARE platform. - Chapter 7 details the verification methods and details the related annotations for the Security, Privacy, Dependability, and Interoperability (SPDI) patterns with the RECIPE tool. - Chapter 8 outlines the application of the proposed process in the scenario of end-to-end interoperable service composition. - Chapter 9 refers to the initial validation approach (verification and guarantee) of the semantic interoperability features and the fulfilment of the SEMIoTICS's objectives and architectural requirements. - Finally, Chapter 10 summarizes the concluding remarks.